UNB/ CS/ David Bremner/ teaching/ cs2613/ labs/ Lab 5

 Learn about lists and recursion.

 Complete FICS Exercise 15.
 Although probably not intended by the original question, use the built-in BSL function member? to simplify your solution.
 Otherwise use only the constructs specified in Exercise 14, and structural recursion.
+My solution contains an auxilary function (also using structural recursion) to remove all copies of a particular value from a list.
 Here is one test case derived from the linked text.

 (check-expect